Monday, November 3, 2025

 At least twenty people wanted it.

-I went with the one who said, I can come right now.
+I went with the one who said they could come right now, which turned out to be a big mistake.

-I waited all evening, and then they texted that traffic was too heavy and they would come tomorrow.
+I waited all evening, and then they texted that traffic was too heavy and they’d come tomorrow.

 So the washer is still sitting under the carport with the raccoons, possums, and stray cats.